mathankumar-007/FAN-SPEED-CONTROLLER-SYSTEM-USING-TEMPERATURE-SENSOR/README.md

 # FAN-SPEED-CONTROLLER-SYSTEM-USING-TEMPERATURE-SENSOR
-# EXP 1(A) FAN SPEED CONTROLLER SYSTEM USING TEMPERATURE SENSOR

 # Aim:
 To measure the Temperature using DHT11/DHT22/TMP36  sensor with Arduino UNO Board/ESP-32 using Tinker CAD.

 # Hardware / Software Tools required:
 	PC/ Laptop with Internet connection